Old Harry Rocks: Legend

 There are various stories about the naming of the rocks.
 One legend says that the Devil (traditionally known euphemistically as "Old Harry") slept on the rocks.
 Another local legend says that the rocks were named after Harry Paye, the infamous Poole pirate, whose ship hid behind the rocks awaiting passing merchantmen.

 Yet another tale has it that a ninth-century Viking raid was thwarted by a storm and that one of the drowned, Earl Harold, was turned into a pillar of chalk.

+In popular culture

+The ashes of novelist H G Wells were scattered in the water off Old Harry Rocks.